w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design different layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
+* Practical &mdash; Have students design different layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
 Assess how students consider text resizing, line height, and spacing between paragraphs, words, and letters.
-* Practical &mdash; Students design an interface that adapts to portrait and landscape modes.
+* Practical &mdash; Have students design an interface that adapts to portrait and landscape modes.
 Assess how students understand the need for interfaces to adapt to both portrait and landscape modes.

 {% include excol.html type="end" %}